TushariOS/DropDownMenu/README.md

 # DropDownMenu

 ## Purpose
-_TODO_ is repo for display the items in the form of drop down menu and select one of them.
+_DropDownMenu_ is repo for display the items in the form of drop down menu and select one of them.
 Once you tap on the item , menu items dismiss with animation.

 ## Authors
 - Tushar Jaunjalkar